GC

 auth

-Placeholders not substituted
+Placeholders are not substituted

 template